Project-OMOTES/timescale-prototype/README.md

 opposed to performing a table scan.
 A quick check on laptop showed an improvement from 480ms down to 22ms on the query `select "HeatIn.Q1" from "47ba5e2e-dbed-40b2-bfa7-ae10bec48bcb_profiles" where asset_id='0540ea6a-88ef-4d24-b015-d7e34aa999f2';` where the `<esdl_id>_profiles` table contained a year profile on 15 minute resolution for 250 assets with 10 KPI profiles in total.
+Adding such an index introduces 7,5% extra storage used which appears acceptable.

 # TODO